metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 ## Titans @ Patriots

 I need to watch the game, but it seems being overwhelming public favorites and witnessing this Titans team being plagued by injury didn't do much to stem their commitment to this game.
 Kudos to New England for winning this game in top fashion, though it did take an entire half for the Patriots to really kick into gear and blow Tennessee out.
+New England is playing hot.
+Clearly, their level of effort can't be brought into question - whether it's a function of their coaching or their overall morale, the Patriots are playing in good form.

+***

+## Rams @ Packers

+Matthew Stafford is injured and it's obvious.
+Very worrying.

+Packers making hay on their first drive with short plays.

+Rashan Gary, Aaron Jones, and Allen Lazard are all playing.
+If I knew this for definite, Green Bay would have so been one of my picks this week!